nandhika03/myocardial-infraction-R/README.md

 ## 📂 Files Included:
 1. **Dataset**: Contains predictors and target variables.
 2. **Predictor Descriptions**: Detailed explanations of each feature.
-3. **Final Report**: Comprehensive analysis of our approach and results.
+3. **Final Report**: Comprehensive analysis of our approach and results (INCLUDES FULL R CODE for building all models)
 4. **Presentation Slides**: Summary of the project for our class presentation. 🎤
+5. **Preprocessing code**: Includes all R codes used to develop the pre-processing

 ---